Sim3-14159/simplicode/README.md

 > **SIMpliCode** is a work in progress, and is not finished yet.
 Therefore, some features may not work yet.

 **SIMpliCode** is an and interactive **web-based coding assistant**, designed for writing, testing, and getting live AI help with *HTML*, *CSS*, and *JavaScript* projects.
 You can export your code and chats.
-In the codespace, you and AI can work together at the same time, on the same code.
+In the codespace, you and AI can work together at the same time, on the same code. <mark>You can see the website [here](https://Sim3-14159.github.io/simplicode).</mark>

 ---